kvpvishnu11/sms/README.md

 8. In STS IDE, go to the Project folder, navigate to src/resources/application.properties

 9. In application.properties, update your mysql username and password.
+Save it.

-10. In STS IDE, right click on the Projet folder and select Run the application as Spring Boot App.
+10. In STS IDE, right click on the Project folder and select Run the application as Spring Boot App.

-11. Server will be up on 8080 port.
-Back end APIs become available now.
+11. If above steps are correctly followed, then the server will be up on 8080 port.
+Now, APIs will be available for Front-end code to access.

 12. For Front end, clone git URL in VS code.
 Open templates folder.
 Run it on Server 5500.